-This computes the average position of the other boids and moves boid b 1% of the way towards this average position.
+This computes the average position of the other boids and moves this boid 1% of the way towards this average position.

-· Boids try to keep a small distance away from other objects (including other boids).
+• Boids try to keep a small distance away from other objects (including other boids).

-If other objects are within 100 units away, boid b is moved away from them by the same amount again.
+If other objects are 100 units away, this boid is moved away by the same amount again.

+'''

 • Boids try to match their velocity with the average velocity of nearby boids.

+'''

-This computes the average velocity of the other boids and changes boid b's velocity one eighth of the way towards this average velocity.
+This computes the average velocity of the other boids and changes this boid's velocity one eighth of the way towards this average velocity.